Observation of strong backscattering in valley-Hall photonic topological interface modes: Design of a valley-Hall slow-light waveguide

 \section{Design of a valley-Hall slow-light waveguide}

 The VH PTI waveguides explored here rely on a photonic crystal that emulates graphene with two equilateral triangular holes arranged in a honeycomb structure, the unit cell of which is shown in the inset of Fig.~\ref{fig:2}a.
 For identical triangles, $s_1=s_2$, the crystal dispersion exhibits a Dirac cone for transverse-electric-like (TE-like) modes at the $\mathrm{K}$-point in the Brillouin zone.
 Breaking inversion symmetry such that $s_1\neq s_2$ lifts the degeneracy and opens a band gap, as shown in Fig.~\ref{fig:2}a.
-The non-trivial geometrical structure in momentum space of the wave functions of the air and dielectric bands of the crystal results in non-vanishing Berry curvatures~\cite{Wang_UniversalNumericalCalculation_2020} at the $\mathrm{K}$ and $\mathrm{K}'$ points, as shown in Fig.~\ref{fig:2}b.
-In this case, the bulk-edge correspondance theorem~\cite{ma_all-si_2016} ensures the existence of two degenerate counterpropagating interface states at the domain wall between two such crystals with inverted symmetry.
+The non-trivial geometrical structure in momentum space of the wave functions of the air and dielectric bands of the crystal results in non-vanishing Berry curvatures~\cite{Wang_UniversalNumericalCalculation_2020} around the $\mathrm{K}$ and $\mathrm{K}'$ points, as shown in Fig.~\ref{fig:2}b.
+When two such crystals with inverted symmetry are interfaced, the bulk-edge correspondence theorem~\cite{ma_all-si_2016} ensures the existence of two degenerate counterpropagating states localized at the domain wall and exhibiting a linear dispersion around the projection of K in the waveguide direction.
 The particular geometry explored here (Fig.~\ref{fig:2}c) uses a bearded interface~\cite{Ozawa_TopologicalPhotonics_2019} between two mutually inverted VH crystals.
-Since this particular interface obeys a composition of mirror and translation symmetry, i.e., a glide symmetry, a degeneracy is enforced at the edge of the Brillouin zone~\cite{Mock_SpaceGroupTheory_2010} leading to the existence of two guided modes (Fig.~\ref{fig:2}d) along the interface.
-The superior transmission through sharp bends at wavelengths corresponding to the low-energy band relative to those in the high-energy band, shown in Fig.~\ref{fig:1}e, indicates that the former is topological (see Supplementary Section 6).
+In comparsion to the commonly investigated zigzag interface~\cite{shalaev_robust_2019}, the bearded interface obeys a composition of mirror and translation symmetry, i.e., a glide symmetry.
+This enforces a degeneracy at the edge of the Brillouin zone~\cite{Mock_SpaceGroupTheory_2010}, leading to the existence of two guided modes (Fig.~\ref{fig:2}d).
+The superior transmission through sharp bends at wavelengths in the low-energy band relative to those in the high-energy band, shown in Fig.~\ref{fig:1}e, indicates that the former is topological (see Supplementary Section 6), and shows that protection to back-reflection at sharp 120\degree{} bends extends far from the K-valley.
+The dispersion diagram is computed from geometric contours extracted from scanning electron microscopy (SEM) images (see Supplementary Section 1.2) and shows that the fabricated structure is single-moded (cf. Supplementary Section 7).
 Figure~\ref{fig:2}d also shows the group index as a function of wavelength.
-A group index of $n_{\text{g}}\sim 30$ is achieved in the topological band, a value for which backscattering typically dominate out-of-plane radiation losses~\cite{Mazoyer_DisorderInducedMultipleScattering_2009}, making the waveguide an ideal testbed to study the aforementioned topological protection to backscattering.
+A group index of $n_{\text{g}}\sim 30$ is achieved in the topological band, a value for which backscattering typically dominates out-of-plane radiation losses~\cite{Mazoyer_DisorderInducedMultipleScattering_2009}, making the waveguide an ideal testbed to study the aforementioned topological protection to backscattering.